Leli254/Pharmacy-Management-System/README.md

 # Pharmacy Inventory Tracker

 A modern, offline-first pharmacy inventory management system built with **FastAPI**, **PostgreSQL**, and **React (Vite)**.
-Designed for small to medium pharmacies, with a focus on reliability, performance, and simplicity.
+Designed for pharmacies, with a focus on reliability, performance, and ease of use.

 ---